 Minimum/Maximum Hours Rule

-A law student may take no more than sixteen semester hours a semester.
+A law student may take no more than sixteen credit hours per semester.
 In rare situations, the Assistant Dean for Student Affairs may, for good cause shown, permit a student to register for a maximum of seventeen hours per ABA policy.
 Law students may take courses in other schools and colleges only with the express prior permission of the Assistant Dean for Student Affairs.
 Normally, a student may not take a course in another school or college, except an ROTC course, in addition to the maximum load in the law school.

 Law students are strongly advised that they should not work while in their first year and that they should not work more than fifteen hours a week while in their second and third years.